-No one can deny that 2020 was a challenging year, but would it be fair to say that it was challenging for everyone in the same way?
+Few can deny that this has been a challenging year, but would it be fair to say that it was challenging for everyone in the same way?

 Before you answer, consider:

-Over the past year, I’ve found myself wondering on more than one occasion why fundraisers are so confident that the challenges of 2020 are the reason for a donor’s behavior.
+Over the past year, I’ve found myself wondering on more than one occasion why fundraisers are so confident that economic uncertainty is the reason for a donor’s behavior.

 No matter what that behavior – or change in behavior – might be, I can usually think of several other equally likely possibilities for what motivates a donor’s behavior.
 And no one has any empirical evidence to prove those possibilities right or wrong.